camunda/blog.camunda.org/content/post/2017/03/adding-custom-elements-to-bpmn-properties-panel.md

 ```

-Basically its the code borrowed from the `Delegate.js` file, few keys points here to note is:
+Basically, it's the code borrowed from the `Delegate.js` file.
+A few keys points to note here are:

-* We have replaced textField by **entryFactory.selectBox** with its *get* and *set* method.
+* We have replaced textField by **entryFactory.selectBox** with its *get* and *set* methods.
-* Model Property name is same here i.e **delegate**.
+* Model Property name is same here, i.e., **delegate**.
-* under disabled condition there is nothing because we will come to that later in discussion where it makes more sense.
+* Under disabled condition there is nothing, because we will get to that a little bit later, where it makes more sense.

 ## Plug into Tab Elements

-Once we have file ready we need it to now cue into the tab details section navigate to file  [ServiceTaskDelegateProps.js #Line60](https://github.com/bpmn-io/bpmn-js-properties-panel/blob/master/lib/provider/camunda/parts/ServiceTaskDelegateProps.js#L60) you can see the entry `group.entries.concat(delegate(element, bpmnFactory,..`.
-The traditional Delegate.js file is imported at top and used here similarly we need to import our newly created file DelegateSelect.js and implement it in similar manner.
+Once we have the file ready, we need it to now cue into the tab details section.
+Navigate to the file [ServiceTaskDelegateProps.js #Line60](https://github.com/bpmn-io/bpmn-js-properties-panel/blob/master/lib/provider/camunda/parts/ServiceTaskDelegateProps.js#L60), where you can see the entry `group.entries.concat(delegate(element, bpmnFactory,..`.
+The original `Delegate.js` file is imported at the top and used here.
+Similarly, we need to import our newly created file `DelegateSelect.js` and implement it in similar manner.

-Initially for all the options [class,delegate,Expression] it was textbox being displayed but now we want our select box to be displayed only when implementaion type is class else we always need the regular textbox to be displayed.
-Now the disabled condition left in the above file *TODO section* makes sense. first let use see how to cue the selectbox inside the group entry
+Initially, for all the options (Class, Eelegate, Expression], a textbox was displayed.
+But now, only when the implementaion type is 'Class', we want our select box to be displayed.
+Otherwise, the regular textbox should always be displayed.
+Now the disabled condition left in the *TODO* section of the above file makes sense.
+First, let's see how to cue the selectbox inside the group entry.

-Inside `ServiceTaskDelegateProps.js ` lets first import the file and then push the Delegate Select item.
+Inside `ServiceTaskDelegateProps.js` let's first import the file and then push the Delegate Select item.

 ```
 var delegateSelect     = require('./implementation/DelegateSelect');
 ```

-Now its time to push the component into group array its make sense to push before the Delegate code #Line60 thus we get the select box in the desired loaction like this
+Now its time to push the component into group array.
+It makes sense to push before the Delegate code #Line60, thus we get the select box in the desired loaction like this

 ```
 group.entries = group.entries.concat(delegateSelect(element, bpmnFactory, {